-When I have to wake up to do anything that does not please me, I find getting up a challenge.
-I am mentally spoilt.
-It has always been like this with me.
-I have little ability to do anything that I do not care for.
-It is why I really admire people who somehow find the drive to stick to situations they detest.
-I know people who have a strong dislike for Mondays, and they look at me as if I have two heads when I tell them that I, in fact, love Mondays.
-But based on what they say when they explain their dislike for the first day of the work week, it often comes across that these people have nothing against Monday or any of the weekdays.
-It is what they have to do on Mondays that they dislike.
-My friends often say I am self-dependent.
-In many ways it is true.
-I owe it to an imagination that likes to find beauty in everything.
-And I always often find beauty in everything.
-Sometimes it takes a little time, sometimes a lot of time.
+When I've to get out of bed to do anything that doesn't please me I find it challenging because I'm mentally spoilt.
+It's always been this way with me.
+I've very little ability to do what I don't want to do.
+Which is why I really admire people who somehow find the drive to stick to situations they detest.
+I know people such loathing for Mondays who look at me as if I have two heads when I tell them I, in fact, love Mondays.
+But what is more interesting is how often their explanations suggest they have nothing against the day or any other weekday; it's what theydo on Mondays that they are averse to.
+My friends often say I am self-dependent and in many ways they're right.
+I owe this independence to an imagination that loves to find beauty in everything.
+I do always often find beauty in things.
+Sometimes it happens in a flash and sometimes it takes decades.

 Warning: I am in a very very good mood as I write this.
 Which means that the tone of this "review" is affected by the very very good mood of mine.
 There must be a ton of reviews on this book, so if you are reading solely for academic reasons, I will look elsewhere.
 Let us get to it then!

 Maybe it is a metaphor, I do find it satirical.
 And I am confused.
 Not because One Hundred Years of Solitude is complex, but because I feel it is the representation of something else, my guess is humanity and civilization.
 But I am not sure as to what aspect of our evolution I ought to compare it with.
 It feels like reading a pop culture novel: you can only really appreciate it if you are well versed in the culture of the time it references.
 All the same I am enjoying my first reading of Gabriel García Márquez.
 Right now, my favorite character is Aureliano (who is at present channeling Nabokov's Humbert Humbert (don't you just love that name, Hum-Hum?)).
 But young Arcadio holds prom…